f-o-n/ImageTiler/README.md

 ## Example usage with Leaflet

 [Download](https://leafletjs.com/download.html) and add Leaflet to your project.
-The data object is a Json object returned from the call to $image->tile.
+The data object is the object returned from the call to $image->tile()

 ```javascript
 var map = L.map('map', {